Urban Barcode Research Program

 Participation Requirements

 • Accepted students must attend the UBRP training course at the DNALC NYC in Downtown Brooklyn.
-Dates will be announced in the spring, before applications are due.
+The first required lab training course will take place August 26-30, and additional sessions will be scheduled during the school year.

 • Mentors and students define a work schedule to accomplish a minimum of 55 hours of research during the academic year to complete their project in time for presentation at a symposium in the spring.